mah97moud/image_api_process/README.md

 <!-- The scripts -->

+1- must run npm i typescript first of all
-1- for build script --> npm run build
+2- for build script --> npm run build
-2- for test script --> npm run test
+3- for test script --> npm run test
-3- for start script --> npm run start
+4- for start script --> npm run start

 <!-- End points for image process -->